-Taking place from June 13-15 in Los Angeles, it’s where all the big guns announce their exciting new games which have been kept under wraps for many months.
-This year we’ve also got the bonus of new hardware, with Nintendo’s Switch making its E3 debut and Microsoft’s Xbox One successor – Project Scorpio – being fully unveiled.
+Taking place from June 13-15 in Los Angeles, it’s where all the big guns announce their exciting new games which will be launching in the busy holiday season and beyond.
+This year we’ve also got the bonus of new hardware, with the Nintendo Switch making its E3 debut and Microsoft’s Xbox One successor – Project Scorpio – being fully unveiled.
 June is set to be an early Christmas for fans.
 Here’s everything we’d love to see.

 Sony at E3 2017

 Games, games, games: The Last of Us Part 2, God of War, Spider-man, and more

 Sony will go into E3 2017 as the clear market leader, the PlayStation 4 being multiple millions ahead in the console sales war.
 Without any new hardware to launch, however, the platform holder will have to focus on games.
-2016 saw the release of PlayStation VR and PlayStation 4 Pro, meaning the company is done on that front for a while.
+2016 saw the release of PlayStation VR and PS4 Pro, meaning the company is done on that front for a while.

 Related: PS4 Pro vs Xbox Scorpio